This coronavirus-shortened season has seriously damaged the Mariners’ ‘step-back’ plan. Will 2021 be any better?

 For a fleeting moment, it looked as though the 2020 season might be a gift for the Mariners.
-Not talented enough to contend for a postseason spot over 162 games, there was a glimmer of hope that they could sneak into the expanded playoffs in a 60-game season.
+Not talented enough to contend for a postseason spot over 162 games, there was a glimmer of hope they could sneak into the expanded playoffs in a 60-game season.

 If nothing else, perhaps a swift start would make for meaningful games in late August and early September.
 But that hasn’t been the case.
 Not even close.

 The Mariners entered Saturday’s game vs. the Angels at 13-21, good for the third-worst record in the American League.
-Fangraphs.com has put its playoff odds at 1.2 percent, which actually seems generous.
+Fangraphs.com has put its playoff odds at 1.2%, which actually seems generous.

-So what does this mean for a rebuilding team in the midst of another “step back” season?
+So what does this mean for a rebuilding team in the midst of another “step-back” season?
 That 2020 will likely go down as a disaster.

 This was supposed to be a season of development for the Mariners, but it has provided little opportunity to develop.
 This, of course, is the fault of a pandemic — not the organization — but that won’t help subdue the frustration.

-Young major leaguers such as Kyle Lewis, Shed Long, and Evan White will only get 60 games to fine tune their games.
+Young major-leaguers such as Kyle Lewis, Shed Long and Evan White will only get 60 games to fine-tune their games.
 Prized prospects such as Jarred Kelenic and Julio Rodriguez are getting minimal at-bats at the organization’s alternate site, which, try as it might, can’t simulate real games.

 Earlier in the month, I asked Mariners manager Scott Servais about the challenges of trying to develop the younger players in these circumstances.
 And though he emphasized that the franchise was doing the best it could with what it had, he acknowledged there were obstacles.